WebAssembly/design/FAQ.md

 techniques to improve startup performance.
 However, each customization, workaround, and special solution means less benefit from the common infrastructure.
-We believe that by taking our experience with LLVM and designing an IR and binary encoding for our goals and requirements, we can do much better than adapting a system desgined for other purposes.
+We believe that by taking our experience with LLVM and designing an IR and binary encoding for our goals and requirements, we can do much better than adapting a system designed for other purposes.

 Note that this discussion applies to use of LLVM IR as a standardized format.
 LLVM's clang frontend and midlevel optimizers can still be used to generate WebAssembly code from C and C++, and will use